 This approach then raises the question of what are the attributes that jobs need to have so that people continue to want to buy?

-The answer, drawing on the practices of Product Management, is to constantly research with your Employees (customers) needs.
+The answer, drawing on the practices of Product Management, is to constantly research your Employees’ (customers) needs.

 Then modifying/ improving your employment offerings in response to this feedback.